yuwei4891/DerianoLab-HTGTS/README.md

 # DerianoLab-LAM-HTGTS
 Codes for LAM-HTGTS analysis

-These coded are used for LAM-HTGTS sequencing result analysis.
+These coded are the pipeline for LAM-HTGTS sequencing analysis.

 The common tools were used including: PERL; BWA; samtools; ea-utils; circos; bedtools; R